 Chances are, if you’re here, you’ve probably got a great recipe that you’re keen to make.
 The issue is that it has golden syrup as an ingredient, and you don’t have any or you’re not a big fan of the flavour.

 Don’t worry, we’ve got you covered!
-See the list below for some of the best ingredient substitutions for golden syrup.
+Check out this list of the best ingredient substitutions for golden syrup.

 All the substitutes listed below are for the same amount as golden syrup, i.e. 1 cup of golden syrup = 1 cup of substitute, unless stated otherwise.